Is it Hard to Get a Job While in Addiction Recovery?

 This is by far one of the most pressing concerns for people who are applying for employment.
-With recovery at the forefront of their minds, it may seem like an important topic of discussion.
+It is important to note, employers are not allowed to ask you about your past substance abuse or to decide whether or not you get the job based solely on your addiction history.
 In some cases, disclosing a past struggle with addiction is imperative.
 In jobs where you may come into contact with or have to handle addictive substances (e.g., medications as a first responder or working in a clinic), it may be a requirement that you share your past with addiction in order to be in compliance with industry standards.
 In other situations, such as handling alcohol when serving customers at a bar or restaurant or where contact with substances is infrequent, it is not necessarily something that you need to “confess” at an interview unless you will require special accommodations in order to minimize your contact.

 What should I talk about if they ask personal questions?

 Addiction is tough, and it can take time to repair the damage done to relationships, health, and mental wellness in recovery.
 None of these issues is an appropriate conversation for a job interview, however.
 Keep it simple and light.
 Mention positive things that you are excited about in your personal life – if asked.
 For the most part, however, stay focused on the job and any skills or experience you have that pertain to your ability to be a positive addition to their team.